 Join us to explore the intertidal space of the future: create your own adventure by starting a walk at our Lighthouses on the Gwent and Somerset Levels and considering how we might wish to change as the landscape changes.
 You’ll find some ideas to try out on our Expeditions page.

-Project partners include the Severn Estuary Partnership, Gwent Wildlife Trust, Our Living Levels, Newport Riverfront & Newport Fusion.
-The work was funded by Arts Council Wales, Living Levels and Newport Fusion.
+Project partners include the Severn Estuary Partnership, Gwent Wildlife Trust, Our Living Levels, Newport Riverfront, Newport Fusion and Natural Resources Wales.
+The work was funded by Arts Council Wales, Living Levels, Natural Resources Wales and Newport Fusion.
 We are grateful to Langport Town Council and RSPB Newport Wetlands for hosting the lighthouses on their current sites, and to Newport Riverfront and Gwent Wildlife Trust for hosting the lighthouses during 2022.

 Meet the team